reinert/requestor/README.md

 ### ⚙️ Set up your Session

-Requestor provides a configurable client `Session`.
+Requestor features a configurable client `Session`.
 There we *set default request options* that apply to all requests.
 Also, we are able to *cache and share data* through the `Store`.
 Eventually, we can *reset the session state* at any time.